Restylane Vs. Juvederm Vs. Sculptra: Face Dermal Fillers Comparison

 • Dysport.

 Restylane can last anywhere from 6-9 months.
-Side effects can include bruising, swelling at the injection site, redness.
-Rare but other more serious side effects can include: infections, allergic reactions, keloids, and superficial necrosis, etc.
+Side effects can include bruising, swelling at the injection site, and redness.
+Rare but more serious side effects can include infections, allergic reactions, keloids, superficial necrosis, etc.

 Juvederm® Overview